towards/basic_yahoo_finance/README.md

 ## Usage

-Instantiate the `Query` class and use the quotes method on it with a single stock as a `String` and a single module as a `String`.
+Instantiate the `Query` class and use the quotes method on it with either a single stock as a `String` and a single module as a `String` or by passing an `Array` of stocks such as show in the two examples below.

 ```ruby
 # Query a stock, with the price module